SOLVE PROBLEMS WHILE BUILDING A MAGIC BOND WITH YOUR HORSE

 Horses communicate with each other through body language.
 That`s why it`s wise to use body language when talking to horses.
 By learning how to communicate clearly and mindfully with your body, you become your horses`s trusted friend and beloved leader.

 By giving choices in a strategic way we make our idea the horse`s idea.
 This technique is the reason we never have to win or start a battle with horses.
-Knowing how to do this will enable you to solve problems and become one with horses, even the ones others have given up on.
+Knowing how to do this will enable you to train horses in a safer way, even the ones others have given up on.

 Connect with your horse